Aryalexa/42-push_swap/README.md

 Leverage same-time operations: `ss`, `rr`, `rrr`.

 Instead of doing 2 `ra` ops and 3 `rb` ops (5 ops), do 2 `rr` ops and 1 `rb` (3 ops).
-This way we reduce the number of operations from `N + M` to `max(N, M)`.
+This way we reduce the number of operations from `N + M` to `max(N, M)`: `min(N, M)` same-time ops and the rest being single-stack ops.

 #### Algo basics
 - Starting point: all elements in stack_A.
-- Target: all elements in stack_A in ascending order.
+- Goal: all elements in stack_A in ascending order.
-- If we have all elements in stack_B in descending order, it's direct to have stack_A in ascending order.
+- If we arrange all elements in stack_B in descending order, it's direct to have stack_A in ascending order.
 	- `A: /\ <-- B: \/`
 - The algorithm considers the stacks are circular.
 So the stacks `3,2,1`, `1,3,2` and `2,1,3` are all in descending order (The final result does not do this consideration).
 - The algorithm will push everything from stack_A to stack_B in descending order, slowly.
-	- Is the head of stack_A a new MIN or MAX in stack_B? move it to the head of stack_B
+	- 🔴 Is the head of stack_A a new MIN or MAX in stack_B? move it to the head of stack_B
 		- If it is the MIN, we consider that it's correctly in desc order (consider the stacks are circular)
 	- Otherwise, we will find its position withing stack_B manually.